 Progress will be reviewed at the end of each semester.
-Freshman students who do not meet these standards during their first semester will be given a probationary semester.
+Students who fail to meet these standards will be given a probationary (warning) semester.
 All other students who do not meet the progress standards will be placed on financial aid suspension.
 This suspension will result in loss of federal and state aid until the student again attains the required standard according to the schedule.